Key Takeaway

 For prefilled pens, perform a flow check before your first injection with each new pen.
 Dial to the flow check symbol, point the pen upward, and press the dose button until a drop appears at the needle tip.
 Then dial your prescribed dose.
 Choose your injection site: the lower abdomen (at least two inches from the navel), the front of the thigh, or the back of the upper arm.
 Clean the area with an alcohol swab and let it air dry.

 Pinch a fold of skin at the injection site.
 Insert the needle straight in at a 90-degree angle.
 Press the dose button (pen) or push the plunger (syringe) slowly and steadily.
 For pen injections, keep the button pressed and count to six before removing the needle.
 This ensures the full dose is delivered.
 Release the skin fold and withdraw the needle.
-Do not rub the injection site afterward.
+Don't rub the injection site afterward.

 Choosing and Rotating Injection Sites

 Rotate your injection site each week to prevent lipodystrophy, a condition where repeated injections into the same spot cause the fat tissue to harden or develop lumps.
 You can rotate between the three approved areas (abdomen, thigh, upper arm) or move to different spots within the same area.
 Keep at least one inch between injection sites.
 Some patients find it helpful to follow a clockwise pattern around the abdomen or alternate between left and right thighs each week.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Common Injection Mistakes to Avoid

 Injecting into muscle rather than fat tissue is one of the most common errors.
 This can cause increased pain and may alter how the medication is absorbed.
-Make sure you are pinching the skin to create a fat fold and inserting the needle at the correct angle.
+Make sure you're pinching the skin to create a fat fold and inserting the needle at the correct angle.
 Removing the needle too quickly after pressing the dose button can result in an incomplete dose.
 Always count to six with the button held down.
 Never inject through clothing, and never reuse needles, as this increases infection risk and causes more pain due to dulled needle tips.

 Store your semaglutide pen in the refrigerator between 36 and 46 degrees Fahrenheit before first use.
 After first use, the pen can be kept at room temperature (up to 86 degrees Fahrenheit) or refrigerated for up to 56 days.
-Do not freeze the medication.
+Don't freeze the medication.
 If you experience persistent redness, swelling, or pain at the injection site, contact your prescribing physician.
 Mild bruising or slight stinging at the site is normal and typically resolves quickly.

 Related Questions